Anser anser

 Comments: Natural vagrancy to the Interior is highly unlikely.
 There are only seven North American records deemed likely natural vagrants, four from maritime Canada, and one each from Quebec, Connecticut, and Rhode Island (Howell et al 2014; eBird.org, accessed Apr 2023).

-Most reports of domestic Graylag Geese in Nebraska are from locations where small groups have been established for a number of years, however breeding evidence has not been reported.
+Most reports of domestic Graylag Geese in Nebraska are from locations where small groups have been established for a number of years, however the only reported breeding evidence is of one on a nest at Heartland of America Park, Douglas Co, 11 Mar 2024.

 Hybrids with other goose species, notably Swan and Canada Goose, should be looked for in park settings; see Graylag Goose (domestic type) x Swan Goose (domestic type) and Swan/Graylag Goose (domestic type) x Canada Goose.